serverless/serverless/docs/guides/upgrade.md

 ## Updating Node.js SDK

 The Serverless Framework Dashboard SDK has been deprecated and replaced with the Serverless SDK.
-The Serverless SDK is a drop-in replacement for the Dashboard SDK, in most cases; however, some changes may be necessary depending on usage.
+The new Serverless SDK provides support for additional features.
+In most cases the methods are drop-in replacements; however, some methods have been replaced with new methods.

 ### Loading SDK